Dedicated to learning better writing through critiquing

 - To provide support and encouragement to each other

-If you’re a genre novelist (published or not), and you live a reasonable drive from Ithaca, NY (USA), and you’re interested in possibly joining the in-person group, first print out, read, and be prepared to pass a quiz on (just kidding, but please do actually read carefully):
+If you’re a genre novelist (published or not), and you live a reasonable distance from downtown Ithaca, NY (USA), and you’re interested in possibly joining, first print out, read, and be prepared to pass a quiz on (just kidding, but please do actually read carefully) these two pages:

 If this group doesn’t sound right for you (and it makes no claim to be right for everyone), try finding a writing group, or starting your own.